cortex-lab/phy/docs/clustering.md

 For Template GUI datasets, phy can also review automatic merge propositions from a dataset-local AIND/SpikeInterface format-version 2 `curation.json`.
-When the file contains valid `merges`, the persistent **Merge Propositions** view lists their ordered cluster IDs, status, and any supplied `new_unit_id`.
-The first ID is the blue reference; `new_unit_id` is provenance only because phy allocates the result through its ordinary merge model.
+When the file contains valid `merges`, the persistent **Merge Propositions** view shows a compact ordered unit list: all IDs for four or fewer units, or the first two, an ellipsis, the last, and the total count for larger propositions.
+A supplied `new_unit_id` follows `⇒`; it is provenance only because phy allocates the result through its ordinary merge model.
+There are no row action buttons.
+Hover a row for its full IDs, key, status, reference, and any reason.
+Row colors identify the active, accepted, accepted-modified, rejected, stale, and invalid lifecycle states.

-Select a proposition and choose **Review** to stage it in the normal Merge View.
+Click a pending row to stage it in Merge View immediately; this cancels and replaces any manual or proposition workspace already open.
+Clicking a completed, stale, or invalid row cancels any active workspace and only highlights that row.
-You can still add, remove, and reorder candidates there.
+You can still add, remove, and reorder candidates in a pending review. `Alt+Down` and `Alt+Up` cancel the current workspace and open the next or previous pending proposition in the current visible table order, wrapping at either end.
+`Alt+Backspace` rejects the active proposition and advances; `Alt+Shift+Backspace` resets the highlighted completed review and reopens it when reviewable.
+These shortcuts do nothing while a text input has focus.

 Press `G` to accept only after the ordinary merge succeeds; an edited set of candidates is marked `accepted_modified`.
+A successful proposition merge opens the next pending proposition using the visible order captured before the merge.
-Press `V`, use Cancel, or close Merge View to leave the proposition pending. **Reject** and **Reset review** are undoable; **Skip / Next pending** only navigates.
+Manual and failed merges do not advance proposition review.
+Press `V`, use Cancel, or close Merge View to leave the current proposition pending.
+Reject and reset are undoable, and undo/redo restore the exact before/after proposition workspaces.
 Overlapping propositions are allowed, but one whose source cluster no longer exists after a merge or split becomes stale and is never automatically remapped.

 phy never overwrites producer-owned `curation.json`.
 It stores accepted and rejected decisions in dataset-local `curation_review.json`, atomically after the